 Resolution Life is a name you can trust.
 Since 2003, our businesses have raised and invested over US$15 billion of equity in the acquisition, reinsurance, consolidation and management of 28 life insurance companies.
 Together, these companies have served the needs of more than 10 million policy holders while safely managing upwards of US$320 billion in assets supporting these policies.

 Resolution Life’s success is contingent upon our ability to retain customers.
 Increasing premiums in a manner which is out of step with the market would drive policy owners away and be detrimental to our business.
-Our expectation is premiums will remain competitive.
+Our expectation is premiums will remain competitive and in line with the market.

 Resolution Life’s core business is the acquisition and management of life insurance businesses and portfolios that focus on existing (also known as in-force) customers.
 We have the experience, expertise and track record to manage, along with the local management team and board of directors, AMP’s life insurance business and provide policy holders with high quality customer service.
 When it joins the Resolution Life Group, AMP Life will become part of a global manager of in-force life insurance portfolios.
 AMP Life will remain well capitalised.
 Meeting its commitments to policy holders will always be our priority.
 Under Resolution Life’s ownership, your policy will continue to be managed by the current AMP Life management team and employees.
 The terms and conditions of your policy will remain unchanged after the sale completes.